 Carreg Bica and the promontory of Ynys Lochtyn are linked in a local legend.
 Pendinas Lochtyn is an Iron Age hillfort which makes the most of its highly visible and defensive position on the summit of the hill.
 It overlooks another, smaller fort on the promontory.
 With sheer cliffs to protect it on three sides, only one defensive wall was needed.
 You can see this clearly today, 2,000 years since it was constructed.

 Cwmtydu and Cwm Soden

 The next section of the path is possibly the most dramatic - a long stretch clinging to a steep sided slope.
 Tucked away beyond it is Cwmtydu, a quiet cove with caves hidden in its contorted rocks - a favourite of both atlantic grey seals and of smugglers of yore.
 The path traverses the wooded slope of the deep, narrow valley before crossing the little Drywi river.
-Spot the former limekiln by the shore, and nearby unique accommodation created out of sea containers.
+At Cwmtydu, you will spot the former limekiln by the shore, and nearby unique accommodation created out of sea containers.

 This whole stretch of coastline is owned and managed by the National Trust.
 An important part of their work in the area is managing the land for wildlife.
 You'll spot choughs on the cliffs, and in the little valley of Cwm Soden, the habitat is perfect for the now rare small pearl bordered fritillary butterfly.

 Between Cwmtydu and Cwm Soden is Castell Bach - another iron age hillfort, easily identified by the curved remains of its ramparts, now very close to the cliffs as it is being eroded by the sea.